CISS-FM

-CISS-FM (105.3 MHz) is a commercial radio station in Ottawa, Ontario.
+CISS-FM (105.3 FM) is a commercial radio station in Ottawa, Ontario, Canada.
 The station is owned by Rogers Radio, a division of Rogers Sports & Media, and broadcasts a hot adult contemporary format branded on-air as KiSS 105.3.
-The radio studios and offices are co-located with its sister stations at Thurston Drive and Conroy Road.
+The studios are located at Thurston Drive and Conroy Road.

-CISS-FM has an effective radiated power (ERP) of 84,000 watts.
-The transmitter is located in Camp Fortune, Quebec, within Gatineau Park.
+CISS-FM's transmitter is located in Camp Fortune, Quebec, within Gatineau Park.